facebook/react-native-website/website/contributing/how-to-run-and-write-tests.md

 [config-appveyor]: https://github.com/facebook/react-native/blob/main/.appveyor/config.yml
 [config-circleci]: https://github.com/facebook/react-native/blob/main/.circleci/config.yml

-There's another set of tests that run within Facebook's internal test infrastructure.
+There's another set of tests that run within Meta's internal test infrastructure.
 Some of these tests are integration tests defined by internal consumers of React Native (e.g. unit tests for a React Native surface in the Facebook app).

 These tests run on every commit to the copy of React Native hosted on Facebook's source control.
 They also run when a pull request is imported to Facebook's source control.

-If one of these tests fail, you'll need someone at Facebook to take a look.
-Since pull requests can only be imported by Facebook employees, whoever imported the pull request should be able to facilitate any details.
+If one of these tests fail, you'll need someone at Meta to take a look.
+Since pull requests can only be imported by Meta employees, whoever imported the pull request should be able to facilitate any details.

 :::note
 **Running CI tests locally**